Signed in as:

 By 1926, the old railway started to disappear and plans for a new highway began.
 Old Betsy, the name given to the famous steam engine by the locals, is now the name of Keene's main street, which follows parallel to the route of the original railroad track.
 This period of time represents the birth of Keene, Texas.

+Over the years, Keene has been home to many industries including over 20 broom factories, a printing press, a cabinet manufacturer, Villa Inn Motel, various gas stations and grocers, and more.
 While many local residents recognize that progress is unavoidable, there are still those that like to remember Keene the way it used to be...a small, bedroom community where residents knew their neighbors and their neighbors became their family.

-Check out the gallery below for pictures.
+Check out the gallery for pictures.
 If you have a picture you'd like to contribute, please email it to info@visitkeenetx.com.

 Keene's early pioneers acted on their conviction that classroom learning, and work experience were both an essential part of classroom learning and opened the Keene Industrial Academy in 1893.
 From there the school evolved and experienced several name changes, including Southwestern Junor College in 1916, Southwestern Union College in 1977, Southwestern Adventist College in 1987, and finally to Southwestern Adventist University in 1996.